pufanyi/GenderRecognitionByVoice/README.md

 ## Problem Definition

-- How can we differentiate the gender of a speaker through their voice?
+- How can we classify the gender of a speaker through their voice?
   - What are the key features to achieve this?
   - Which models can better predict the gender of a speaker?